DionWu/amtsimplified/content/iso-exercise-planner.md

 title: Incentive Stock Option Tax Planner
 description: Minimize your AMT by exercising the right amount of ISOs
 ---
-_Please note details in this article are relevant for the **2020 tax year (filing in 2021)**, and only applies to Federal Taxes_
+_Please note details in this page are relevant for the **2020 tax year (filing in 2021)**, and only applies to Federal Taxes._

 _This calculator only highlights some of the most commonly used parts of the tax code.
-If you are in a unique situation, always consult with a tax accountant for any detailed questions_
+If you are in a unique situation, always consult with a tax accountant for any detailed questions._

-**Instructions:** Input all relevant details below, including the various grants you can exercise from
+**Instructions:** Input all relevant details below, including the various grants you can exercise from.

 If instead you wanted to calculate how much AMT you owe for this year **[check out our AMT calculator here!](/iso-exercise-planner)**